 So What Must I Guarantee Exactly?

-• Matches the description given to the consumer
+• They must match the description given to the consumer.

-• Is fit for any purpose the consumer has made known
+• They must be fit for any purpose the consumer has made known.

-• Is provided with reasonable care and skill
+• They must be provided with reasonable care and skill.

-• Will be fit for a particular purpose or achieve a result that the consumer has made known
+• They should be fit for the particular purpose or achieve the result that the consumer has specified.

-• Is provided within a reasonable time when there is no agreed end date
+• They must be delivered within a reasonable time when no specific timeframe has been agreed upon.

 What Happens If My Product Or Service Does Not Live Up To Its Guarantee?